georgestander/vision_assistant/README.md

 - If the script fails to take screenshots, make sure you have the necessary permissions and that the `screenshots` directory exists or can be created.

 - If you face any dependency-related issues, ensure that you have installed all the required packages listed in the `requirements.txt` file.

-For any further assistance or questions, please refer to the project's GitHub repository or contact the maintainer.